nuvix-dev/nuvix/README.md

 ## Overview

-Nuvix is a high-performance backend platform that combines the simplicity of BaaS with the flexibility of a custom backend.
+Nuvix is a backend platform that combines the simplicity of BaaS with the flexibility of a custom backend.
 It offers a modular architecture with first-class TypeScript support and a PostgreSQL-first data model.

 Highlights:
 - Built-in authentication, storage, messaging, and schema management